Complete control of the Mac with a single button for people with impaired physical and motor skills.

 You can print a map with directions so you have a copy of it on the go.
 The printout includes a beautifully formatted map and point-to-point directions.

-Bookmark locations and routes so your favourite places are just a click away.
+Bookmark locations and routes so your favorite places are just a click away.

 Take advantage of every pixel on your Mac by using Maps in full screen.